Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 spells to increase it even further.

-_Archer-Commanders_ go for Born War Leader and choose healing and support spells to use on allies through Arrow of Mercy (see below).
+_Archer-Commanders_ go for Born War Leader and choose healing and support spells to use on allies through boffer arrows (see the Cleric-Scout lens on **DF 3**,
+p.
+23 ).
+If using the template on a generic Dungeon Fantasy game, you could replace Magery 3 {35} with Clerical Investment {5} and Power Investiture 3 {30}
+on the template and add an apropriate required disadvantage to make it a Holy Archer.

 ### Magic Archer Power-Ups